MasonGulu/CC-MISC/docs/modules/logger.md

 logger:error("An error, %s", "by the way these all format strings")
 ```

+## Redirecting log output

+To redirect the log to a different location, you may call `loaded.logger.interface.setWriter`.

 ## Internal Information

 Metatables.
 There's not much going on here other than creating logging objects using meta